This content has been translated automatically

 Hans Rassmanns was born on March 8, 1916, in Kiel, the son of Gerhard Rassmanns and Franziska Rassmanns (née Schulta).
 The family later moved to Mönchengladbach, where he worked as a locksmith and engraver.1 Little is known about his childhood.

 Starting in 1928, he had contact with the “Bible Students,” who adopted the name Jehovah’s Witnesses in 1931.
 By 1933 at the latest, he had begun to actively promote his faith.
 As part of his missionary work, he visited the home of an NSDAP member in Rheydt on December 16, 1934, and attempted to sell a Luther Bible.
-Assuming his conversation partner was interested in the biblical message, he also offered to procure Jehovah’s Witnesses brochures produced abroad.
+Assuming that the person he was speaking with was interested in the biblical message, he also offered to procure Jehovah’s Witnesses brochures produced abroad.
 The homeowner then took him, along with another party member, to the nearest police station.
 From the police’s perspective, however, this was merely a commercial offense, so they took no further action.2

-Finally, on March 4, 1935, NSDAP members filed a complaint, whereupon the police arrested Hans Rassmann on his 20th birthday and searched his apartment.
-He was released only after signing the following statement: “I hereby undertake to refrain in the future from any subversive activity, in particular any participation in acts of high treason or treason against the state.
-Furthermore, I declare that I will not assert any claims based on the police measures taken against me.”3 At that time, Jehovah’s Witnesses were not yet presented with the later declaration for signature, which was intended to make them renounce their faith, but rather general statements of the kind also presented to communists or social democrats who had been taken into so-called protective custody under the “Decree of the Reich President for the Protection of the German People” and were then to be released.
+Finally, on March 4, 1935, members of the NSDAP filed a complaint, whereupon the police arrested Hans Rassmann on his 20th birthday and searched his apartment.
+He was released only after he had signed the following statement: “I hereby undertake to refrain in the future from any subversive activity, in particular any participation in acts of high treason or treason against the state.
+Furthermore, I declare that I will not assert any claims based on the police measures taken against me.”3 At that time, Jehovah’s Witnesses had not yet been presented with the later declaration for signature, which was intended to make them renounce their faith, but rather general statements of the kind also presented to communists or social democrats who had been placed in so-called protective custody under the “Decree of the Reich President for the Protection of the German People” and were then to be released.
 In addition, Rassmann’s passport was confiscated.

 Reisepass von Hans Rassmanns Deckblatt